-Many pupils who have SEND may have a disability under the Equality Act 2010 - that is... 'a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day to day activities'.
+At King's High School, we recognise that a range of learning challenges.
+Many pupils who have SEND may have a disability defined by the Equality Act 2010 as - that is... 'a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day to day activities'.
 This definition includes sensory impairments, such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
 Pupils with such conditions do not necessarily have SEND, but there is a significant overlap between disabled pupils and those with SEND.
 Where any of pupils requires special educational provision over and above reasonable adjustments, aids and services covered by the Equality Act 2010 they will be additionally covered by the SEND definition.2

-A pupil who has a learning difficulty and /or disability which requires special educational provision is said to have Special Educational Needs and Disabilities (SEND).
+A pupil who has a learning difficulty and /or disability which requires special educational provision is said to have Special Educational Needs and/or disabilities (SEND).